 What will I be doing?

 This postdoc fellowship is an opportunity for you to engage in high energy physics research, specifically in applied physics.
 You will join a cohort of postdocs in applied physics research, specifically related to synthetic data generation, testing and evaluation in threat detection technology.

 The project involves a team of TSL staff and researchers focused on a two-fold approach involving x-ray and millimeter wave regimes looking at threat components.
 The need to develop synthetic methods to test new Deep Learning algorithms is paramount and the proposed research is new and cutting edge.
 The goal of the research is the generation and validation of synthetic data based on the operational characteristics of x-ray computed tomography and active millimeter wave imaging of personnel.
 This research will directly influence the infrastructure for aviation and national security.

 Why should I apply?

-This fellowship provides the opportunity to independently utilize your skills and engage with experts in innovative ideas to move the proposed research forward.
+This postdoc fellowship provides the opportunity to independently utilize your skills and engage with experts in innovative ideas to move your proposed research forward.
 There are multiple opportunities available to engage in your applied research and evaluation interests.

 These include, but are not limited to,

 You will join a team of physicists, chemists, engineers and mathematicians who are leaders in explosives detection and mitigation.
 These talented technical experts have more than 1,000 years of experience collectively.
-Being a part of this team also means having access to a unique 12-acre secure campus specialized for explosive storage and handling areas and a multi-laboratory infrastructure designed for applied research, test and evaluation.
+Being a part of this team also means having access to a unique 12-acre secure campus specialized for explosive storage and handling areas, as well as a multi-laboratory infrastructure designed for applied research, test and evaluation.